tokenring-ai/database/README.md

   displayName: "Database/executeSql",
   description: "Executes an arbitrary SQL query on a database using the DatabaseResource.
 WARNING: Use with extreme caution as this can modify or delete data.",
   inputSchema: {
-    databaseName?: string;  // Optional: The name of the database to target.
-May also be specified in the SQL query.
+    databaseName: z.string().optional().describe("Optional: The name of the database to target.
+May also be specified in the SQL query."),
-    sqlQuery: string        // Required: The SQL query to execute },
+    sqlQuery: z.string().describe("The SQL query to execute.")
+  },
-  requiredContextHandlers: ["available-databases"]
+  requiredContextHandlers: ["available-databases"],
+  execute: (params, agent) => Promise<TokenRingToolJSONResult>
 }
 ```